freeCodeCamp/freeCodeCamp/guide/english/javascript/booleans/index.md

 ```
 As you can see, the *or* operator checks the first operand.
 If this is true or truthy, it returns it immediately (which is why we get 'word' in the first case & true in the second case).
 If it is not true or truthy, it returns the second operand (which is why we get 'word' in the third case).

-With the and operator it works in a similar way, but for 'and' to be true, both operands need to be truthy.
+The *and* operator works in a similar way, but for 'and' to be true, both operands need to be truthy.
 So it will always return the second operand if both are true/truthy, otherwise it will return false.
 That is why in the fourth case we get true and in the last case we get 'word'.

 ## The Boolean Object